When Angie and I go to a big city marathon she leaves all the logistics to me.

 - Eat early before your race (and be careful).
 We eat early the night before our race so the food has plenty of time to digest.
 You don’t want your food sitting heavy on race day.
 Also, when we’re in a unfamiliar city looking for a place to eat, we usually stick with the restaurant chains we know.
 After the marathon we venture out and look for something local and unique.

 - Spend the day before orienting yourself to the city.
-Make sure you know how to get to the starting line.
+To ensure a smooth race day experience, spend the day before orienting yourself to the city using a route planner app such as Route4Me.
 The morning of the race is no time to get lost trying to find your way around.
 Even if you have GPS it won’t hurt to practice getting to the starting line.
 See how long it takes you and make a mental note of any detours.
 Capicé?

 - Don’t worry about parking close to the starting line.
 We like to scope out parking garages the day before the race.
 Finding parking downtown is always challenging.
 But, it’s ok to park 6-10 blocks from the starting line.
 The walk will be a good warm up.
 If you are running late ignore this tip.